 Required clinical placements

-A required clinical placement is one that you need to undertake to complete your health studies.
+A required clinical placement is one that you need to undertake to complete your health profession studies.

-If you are enrolled in a health education program at an Australian university, and you have a mandatory clinical placement requirement, your education provider’s placement coordinator is responsible for organising a placement within a Queensland Health facility on your behalf.
+If you are enrolled in a health education program at an Australian education provider, and you have a clinical placement requirement, your education provider’s placement coordinator may negotiate a placement within a Queensland Health facility on your behalf.

 Step 2: Contact your education provider's placement coordinator